 - Timing matters, again.
 When you hear the popping corn noises stop or slow to almost nothing, get that pan off the heat!

 - What you do with the cooked popcorn matters.
 Pour it out of that pan and into a large bowl with sloping sides as quickly as you possibly can.
 This keeps the popcorn from staying stacked together and allows it to release the steam.
 Again, allowing the popcorn to breath prevents it from becoming tough.

 - Seasoning matters.
 While there are many fun options for seasoning popcorn, which you can research elsewhere, the most common and, to me, necessary seasoning is salt.
 Table salt is too coarse and won’t stick to the popcorn.
 You will want to either buy popcorn salt (Flavacol is my recommendation because for unknown reasons, it’s really tasty), or make your own by putting table salt into a blender or coffee/spice grinder and whirling it around till it gets almost powdery.
-I add my salt to the pan when I put in the popcorn, but you can also sprinkle it on after it’s in the serving bowl.
+I add my salt to the pan when I put in the popcorn, which then distributes the saltiness to the kernels as they pop, but you can also sprinkle it on after it’s in the serving bowl.